jonwal4real/Backup-restore-utility/README.md

-# Backup-restore-utility
+# Backup-Restore-Utility
-Backup/Restore utility similar to linux using rsync for remote and local file backup/restore.
+Backup and restoreutlity for linux based system using rsync and crontabs